 Restrict access to properties and methods

 As the complexity of your program increases, the benefits of an object-oriented design become more apparent.
-For example, suppose you need to implement the following procedure as part of your application:
+For example, suppose that you implement the following procedure as part of your application:

 Perform computation on the first input argument